-Would your team or professional group like a free on-site tech talk on incident management?
-Brent delivers a limited number of these 1-hour talks every month to companies and user groups throughout the San Francisco Bay Area, as well as in other cities that he is traveling to.
-Join the growing list of organizations who have benefited from these free talks, including LinkedIn, Atlassian, Pivotal, Okta, and BayLISA!
+Would your team or professional group like a free tech talk on incident management?
+I deliver a limited number of these 1-hour talks every month to companies and user groups.
+Join the growing list of organizations that have benefited from these free talks, including LinkedIn, Atlassian, Pivotal, Okta, and BayLISA!

 Learning from the Fire Department:

 Experiences with Incident Command for IT

 Google, Slack, PagerDuty, and many other leading companies have developed successful incident management practices based on the public safety world’s Incident Command System (ICS).

 Brent Chapman presents a talk that offers key lessons learned by those organizations (and a few war stories!), including: